Extra income and work experience

 Many students work alongside their studies in Germany.
 International students are also entitled to seek employment.
 However, the regulations that apply here are different for international students.

 International students may generally work in addition to studying.
-Students from the EU (except Croatia) and the EEC have the same status as German students.
+Students from the EU and the EEC have the same status as German students.
 They are free to work in Germany without any restrictions.

-Students from Croatia and from non-EU countries may work 120 full days or 240 half days per year.
+Students from non-EU countries may work 120 full days or 240 half days per year.
 In addition, employment as a student assistant at the University is permitted and is not counted towards the 120 full or 240 half working days.
 For all employment activities that go beyond this scope, students must apply for an employment permit with the immigration authorities or the Federal Employment Agency.
 The employment permit is only granted if this does not have adverse effects on the applicant’s studies.
 A half working day is defined as four or five hours of work in one day.
 Whether a half day is four or five hours depends on the working hours of the permanent staff at the company you work for.
 If staff have a regular working day of eight hours, then a half working day is defined as four hours.
 If the full working day lasts ten hours, then a half working day is defined as five hours.

 If the hours you work are not spread out over a longer period of time, but instead you work for a continuous period such as over the semester break, only the days on which you have actually worked count towards the period of employment.
 Weekends on which you do not work are therefore not counted.